Where the Hell is Matt?: Hoax

 On December 11, 2008, Matt Harding sarcastically revealed at the Entertainment Gathering that "everyone knows how easy it is to 'fake things' on the internet."
 According to this confession, the videos were an elaborate hoax, Harding was not a game designer but rather an actor hired by a viral marketing New York ad agency, and the videos were made using animatronic puppets and extensive video editing.
 His presentation included a pie chart of supposed expenses, such as $1 million for "robot uprising insurance".
 Harding's hoax was lost on many when his talk was posted online, with a larger public perceiving the prank as an actual confession.
 A month after his presentation, criticism was so widespread that at the Macworld convention Harding revealed the "hoax about the hoax" and joked that many people took it seriously.
 He explained he came up with the prankster idea when he himself felt duped by a viral video titled "Bike Hero", which turned out to be a marketing campaign.
 He also made it very clear that the videos he made were indeed real.

-Videos

-The titles in the five major videos are all titled Dancing without the year in the videos; Harding labels them as Where the Hell is Matt? (year) on YouTube.
-The 2012 YouTube titles have also been titled Happy People Dancing on Planet Earth as well as Happy New Year!
-Peace on Earth in 2013.